kudobuilder/kudo.dev/content/docs/developing-operators/tasks.md

 ## Pipe-Task

 Developing complicated operators often require generating files in one step and reusing them in a later one.
 A common example is generating custom certificates/dynamic configuration files in the bootstrap step and using them in the later deployment step of the service.
-This is were pipe-tasks can help: you can generate files in one task and save them either as a [Secret](https://cloud.google.com/kubernetes-engine/docs/concepts/secret) or a [ConfigMap](https://cloud.google.com/kubernetes-engine/docs/concepts/configmap) for use in subsequent steps.
+This is where pipe-tasks can help: you can generate files in one task and save them either as a [Secret](https://cloud.google.com/kubernetes-engine/docs/concepts/secret) or a [ConfigMap](https://cloud.google.com/kubernetes-engine/docs/concepts/configmap) for use in subsequent steps.
 Let's see it in action.
 We will extend [first-operator](getting-started.md) to generate a custom `index.html` page and deploy the Nginx server with it.
 Let's define a new pipe-task called `genwww`:

 ```yaml
 tasks: